Inrixia/Floatplane-Downloader/wiki/docker.md

 ### Tags:

 - `:dev` - Image in sync with `dev` branch on github, **stable with latest features & fixes**
-- `:latest` - Latest release version of the downloader, usually stale
+- `:latest` - Last release version of the downloader, usually stale & updated infrequently
   <br>

 ## Quickstart: